 Try not to use the maximum dosage of painkillers often.
 This could make it harder to treat headaches over time.

-You should also make an appointment to contact your GP if you have frequent migraines (on more than 5 days a month).
-Do this even if you can manage them with medicines.
-Preventative treatment may help.
+You should contact your GP if you have frequent migraines, even if you can manage them with medicine.
+Frequent migraines means a migraine on more than 5 days a month.
+Preventative treatment may help you.

-- paralysis or weakness in one or both arms or one side of the face
+- paralysis or weakness in 1 or both arms, or 1 side of the face

 - slurred or garbled speech

-- a sudden very painful headache resulting in a severe pain unlike anything experienced before
+- a sudden very painful headache resulting in a severe pain unlike anything you've had before

 - headache along with a high temperature (fever), stiff neck, confusion, seizures, double vision and a rash